-SmartStart is an open reading time offered in the Title I classroom two mornings each week.
+SmartStart is a reading support time offered in the Library classroom two mornings each week.
 Students served in reading intervention are especially encouraged to attend.
-The Title I teacher and a certified tutor read with students individually or in small groups.
+The Title I teacher and/or a certified tutor work with students individually or in small groups.
 They coordinate with the regular classroom by supporting students as they work toward their individual reading goals.
-Tutors evaluate effectiveness by tracking attendance, monitoring student goal progress, and comparing with growth/achievement data from Renaissance/STAR Reading.
+Tutors evaluate effectiveness by tracking attendance, monitoring student goal progress, and comparing with growth/achievement data from Renaissance/Star Reading.